Harshit-Banwal/google-docs/DOCUMENTATION.md

 3. Socket.IO Client: Used for establishing a WebSocket connection with the server from the client-side.

 ## Real-Time Synchronization Approach
-Our real-time synchronization approach involves the following steps:
+This real-time synchronization approach involves the following steps:

 Connection Establishment: When a client connects to the server, a Socket.IO connection is established.